 Sign up with to receive updates and promotions.

 Mr. Robinson has been arranging for bands, orchestras, and choirs in metro Atlanta, other parts of the U.S., and beyond since 1973.
 He brings any piece of music to life with fun-to-play rhythms that students enjoy – music in a variety of styles.
 He comes from a musical background of five generations.
 His great-grandmother, Anna Gardner Goodwin was a pianist, composer, and accompanist for the Morehouse-Spelman College Glee Clubs.
 Her father, Dan Gardner was a trumpeter and bandleader in Augusta, GA.
 He had a band that performed on Sunday afternoons in a park named after him.
 Mr. Robinson’s grandmother (daughter of Anna Goodwin), Janie Goodwin Burruss Walton was a violinist.
 His mother plays piano and sings.
 His brother, Rick Robinson plays double bass and his sister, Amorie Robinson plays violin.
-He has three daughters that also play stringed instruments; and one grandson learning cello and double bass.
+He has three daughters that also play stringed instruments; and one grandson learning violin and piano.

 Composer and arranger of music (various styles) for orchestra, band, chorus, ensembles large and small, custom instrumentation, and so on.